Tesla Long-term Storage Tips: What You Need to Know

 To enable camp mode, your car has to be in the Parked Mode.
 Next, tap on the fan icon, find the “Keep climate on” setting and change it to “Camp.”
 If you want to change the temperature, you can do so.

 Tesla has incorporated an Easter Egg into the Camp Mode.
-Ten minutes after Camp Mode is activated,
+Watch the below YouTube video to find out what happens ten minutes after Camp Mode is activated:

 Maintaining Your Tesla’s Exterior and Interior for Long-term Storage